 This geothermal area here is like another planet.
 We hadn’t showered in two days since it was off-season and many campsites were closed.
 Luckily in Egilsstaðir, the capital of the east, we found a local swimming pool for a dip and shower!
 It was by far the best public swimming pool we visited in Iceland.
 They had a slide, sauna, lap pool, two hot tubs, and a cold plunge, make sure not to miss the pool!

-Day 8 – Eastern Fjord, Skaftafell, Jökulsárlón Glacier Lagoon
+Iceland Road Trip Day 8: Eastern Fjord, Skaftafell, Jökulsárlón Glacier Lagoon

 We stopped so much that we just got to Jökulsárlón by sunset, which made for epic photos with a clear pink and blue sky.
 Right across the street from Jökulsárlón is Diamond Beach, where you can get up close to the Icebergs!
 With a good Aurora forecast, we parked in front of Skaftafell and watched the sky dance for at least three hours.
 It was quite late when mother natures show was over so we drove to the next town of Kirkjubæjarklaustur to camp.
 It’s a basic campsite next to a beautiful waterfall called Stjórnarfoss.

-Highlights of the area: Catch sunset at Jökulsárlón Glacier Lagoon, head to Diamond Beach after, relax in the town of Hofn, hike around Skaftafell
+- Highlights of the area: Catch the sunset at Jökulsárlón Glacier Lagoon, head to Diamond Beach after, relax in the town of Hofn, hike around Skaftafell

-Day 9 – Systrafoss, Fjaðrárgljúfur, Vik, Reynisdrangar, Skogafoss, Seljavallalaugh
+Iceland Road Trip Day 9: Systrafoss, Fjaðrárgljúfur, Vik, Reynisdrangar, Skogafoss, Seljavallalaugh

 We started our day in Skaftárhreppur in Suðurland area to hike up to Systrafoss.
 The hike only took about 10 minutes and once at the top, we stayed for 20 minutes.
 Afterwards, we made our way to Fjaðrárgljúfur – an iconic canyon in Iceland that is well worth a stop.